aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > Store the preferences on feature and generated data

-Rational: The data generated and user preferred feature should be stored, preventing potential data loss caused by crash.
+Rationale: The data generated and user preferred feature should be stored locally, preventing potential data loss caused by crash.

 > [!IMPORTANT] RFA-BR2
 >
 > Generated text should filter for detrimental content

-Rational: All generated data should filter out prohibited words or detrimental content before deliver back to the user.
+Rationale: All generated data should filter out prohibited words or detrimental content before deliver back to the user.

 ### 5.3 Assumptions